kenoxa/beamwind/packages/beamwind/README.md

 })
 ```

-Some dynamic components depend on additional logic and like to use the familiar `cx` API.
-For these case beamwind provides the [apply](https://github.com/kenoxa/beamwind/blob/main/packages/beamwind/docs/modules/_helpers_.md#apply) helper, which has the same API signature as `cx`.
+Some dynamic components depend on additional logic and like to use the familiar `bw` API.
+For these case beamwind provides the [apply](https://github.com/kenoxa/beamwind/blob/main/packages/beamwind/docs/modules/_helpers_.md#apply) helper, which has the same API signature as `bw`.

 ```js
 import { setup, apply, optional } from 'beamwind'